 1. by creating a unique space for dialogue and encounter;

-2. by offering training in peace-making and leadership for times of transition (including faciliation, conflict resilience, community reconciliation, and narrative and personal story);
+2. by offering training (including dialogue faciliation, conflict resilience, community reconciliation, conflict coaching and narrative based tools for community building);

 Our work is a mix of public events, sustained projects, training programmes, and responding to direct requests for support.